polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/executor.md

 The native runtime is included as part of the node executable, while the Wasm binary is stored on the blockchain under a well known storage key.

 These two representations of the runtime may not be the same.
-For example: when the runtime is upgraded.
+For example, after the runtime is upgraded.
 The executor determines which version of the runtime to use when dispatching calls.

 ### Execution Strategy